 I triple the amount of filling for my favorite meat pie and freeze each portion separately.
 On busy days, I just thaw the filling and bake in a refrigerated pie crust. —Joani Durandette, Glendora, California

 This hearty meat pie was traditionally served on Christmas Eve by mother's family in Quebec.
 The recipe has been passed down through at least four generations and has been translated from my grandmother's original recipe in French. —Diane Davies

 I’m a seventh-generation French Canadian, and my ancestors started the tradition of serving this meat pie on Christmas Eve.
 One year I didn’t make it, and my daughter and I felt something was missing.
 The savory pie goes well with salad and fresh rolls for a lighter meal, and it’s good served in small portions with turkey and all the trimmings, too.

-Some time ago, a co-worker brought a meat pie to lunch.
-The aroma was familiar—and after one taste, I was amazed to discover it was the same pie my grandmother used to serve when I was a youngster!
-She shared the recipe, and I have been enjoying it ever since.—Rita Winterberger, Huson, Montana
+Some time ago, when I was working at a newspaper, a co-worker happened to bring a meat pie for lunch.
+The aroma was familiar to me, and I asked for a taste.
+To my amazement, it was the same pie my grandmother used to serve when I was a youngster!
+I copied the recipe, and I have been enjoying French Meat Pie ever since.
+It's still delicious!